amraniissam/Anomalie_detection/README.md

 ## Description
 <p>
-In this project we'll building an anomaly detector using auto-encoder using tensorflow,
+In this project we'll building an anomaly detector using auto-encoder using tensorflow, in order to detect the irregular cardiac activities.
 </p>

 <h3> Import packages </h3>